Back to all articles

 Start with what you want them to feel

-What do I want my children to feel when they read this someday?
+Before writing any advice, it helps to ask yourself a simpler question: what do I want my children to feel when they read this someday?

 • Loved?